Nevro (NYSE:NVRO) Hits New 12-Month High Following Analyst Upgrade

-Nevro Corp (NYSE:NVRO) reached a new 52-week high during trading on Thursday after UBS Group raised their price target on the stock from $77.00 to $84.00.
-UBS Group currently has a sell rating on the stock.
-Nevro traded as high as $122.61 and last traded at $122.08, with a volume of 10387 shares changing hands.
-The stock had previously closed at $118.27.
+Nevro Corp (NYSE:NVRO)’s stock price hit a new 52-week high during trading on Wednesday after Wells Fargo & Co raised their price target on the stock from $135.00 to $144.00.
+Wells Fargo & Co currently has an overweight rating on the stock.
+Nevro traded as high as $126.79 and last traded at $124.48, with a volume of 5964 shares changing hands.
+The stock had previously closed at $121.81.

 Receive News & Ratings Via Email - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings with MarketBeat.com's FREE daily email newsletter.

-A number of other research analysts also recently commented on NVRO.
-Canaccord Genuity increased their target price on Nevro from $59.00 to $88.00 and gave the company a “hold” rating in a research report on Thursday, November 7th.
-Wells Fargo & Co increased their target price on Nevro from $86.00 to $105.00 and gave the company an “outperform” rating in a research report on Thursday, November 7th.
-JPMorgan Chase & Co. increased their target price on Nevro from $80.00 to $96.00 and gave the company a “neutral” rating in a research report on Friday, December 20th.
-SunTrust Banks began coverage on Nevro in a research report on Tuesday, January 7th.
-They issued a “buy” rating and a $132.00 price target for the company.
-Finally, JMP Securities raised their price target on Nevro to $115.00 and gave the stock an “outperform” rating in a research report on Thursday, November 7th.
-One equities research analyst has rated the stock with a sell rating, six have assigned a hold rating and seven have given a buy rating to the stock.
-The stock currently has an average rating of “Hold” and a consensus price target of $94.00.
+Other equities analysts have also recently issued reports about the stock.
+UBS Group boosted their target price on shares of Nevro from $77.00 to $84.00 and gave the company a “sell” rating in a research report on Wednesday, January 15th.
+SunTrust Banks assumed coverage on shares of Nevro in a research report on Tuesday, January 7th.
+They issued a “buy” rating and a $132.00 target price for the company.
+JMP Securities lifted their price target on shares of Nevro to $115.00 and gave the company an “outperform” rating in a report on Thursday, November 7th.
+JPMorgan Chase & Co. lifted their price target on shares of Nevro from $80.00 to $96.00 and gave the company a “neutral” rating in a report on Friday, December 20th.
+Finally, ValuEngine lowered shares of Nevro from a “buy” rating to a “hold” rating in a report on Wednesday, October 2nd.
+One research analyst has rated the stock with a sell rating, six have assigned a hold rating and seven have assigned a buy rating to the company’s stock.
+The stock presently has an average rating of “Hold” and a consensus target price of $97.00.

-In other Nevro news, VP Doug Alleavitch sold 1,000 shares of the stock in a transaction on Monday, November 25th.
-The stock was sold at an average price of $110.00, for a total value of $110,000.00.
-The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, CFO Andrew H. Galligan sold 18,522 shares of the stock in a transaction on Monday, November 11th.
-The stock was sold at an average price of $103.70, for a total value of $1,920,731.40.
+In other Nevro news, VP Doug Alleavitch sold 1,000 shares of the business’s stock in a transaction that occurred on Thursday, November 7th.
+The shares were sold at an average price of $100.00, for a total transaction of $100,000.00.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, CFO Andrew H. Galligan sold 18,522 shares of the business’s stock in a transaction that occurred on Monday, November 11th.
+The stock was sold at an average price of $103.70, for a total transaction of $1,920,731.40.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 53,822 shares of company stock valued at $6,000,840.
-7.60% of the stock is owned by corporate insiders.
+Insiders have sold a total of 53,822 shares of company stock worth $6,000,840 over the last ninety days.
+7.60% of the stock is currently owned by insiders.

-Hedge funds have recently added to or reduced their stakes in the business.
-Quest Capital Management Inc. ADV purchased a new stake in Nevro in the third quarter worth $26,000.
-BB&T Securities LLC increased its stake in Nevro by 20.0% in the third quarter.
-BB&T Securities LLC now owns 13,043 shares of the medical equipment provider’s stock worth $1,119,000 after purchasing an additional 2,170 shares during the period.
-Creative Planning purchased a new stake in Nevro in the third quarter worth $224,000.
-Man Group plc increased its stake in Nevro by 181.9% in the third quarter.
-Man Group plc now owns 24,071 shares of the medical equipment provider’s stock worth $2,070,000 after purchasing an additional 15,533 shares during the period.
-Finally, California State Teachers Retirement System increased its stake in Nevro by 2.4% in the third quarter.
-California State Teachers Retirement System now owns 46,608 shares of the medical equipment provider’s stock worth $4,007,000 after purchasing an additional 1,095 shares during the period.
+A number of institutional investors and hedge funds have recently bought and sold shares of NVRO.
+Quest Capital Management Inc. ADV bought a new stake in Nevro during the 3rd quarter worth approximately $26,000.
+Nisa Investment Advisors LLC grew its holdings in Nevro by 87.5% during the 4th quarter.
+Nisa Investment Advisors LLC now owns 300 shares of the medical equipment provider’s stock worth $35,000 after acquiring an additional 140 shares during the last quarter.
+Exchange Traded Concepts LLC bought a new stake in Nevro during the 4th quarter worth approximately $83,000.
+Creative Planning bought a new stake in Nevro during the 3rd quarter worth approximately $224,000.
+Finally, Atria Investments LLC bought a new stake in Nevro during the 2nd quarter worth approximately $250,000.

-Nevro (NYSE:NVRO) last released its earnings results on Wednesday, November 6th.
-The medical equipment provider reported ($0.58) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.85) by $0.27.
-Nevro had a negative return on equity of 46.35% and a negative net margin of 25.94%.
-The business had revenue of $100.16 million for the quarter, compared to analyst estimates of $92.27 million.
-During the same quarter last year, the firm posted ($0.37) earnings per share.
-The business’s revenue was up 4.7% compared to the same quarter last year.
-Equities analysts forecast that Nevro Corp will post -3.65 earnings per share for the current year.
+Nevro (NYSE:NVRO) last posted its earnings results on Wednesday, November 6th.
+The medical equipment provider reported ($0.58) earnings per share for the quarter, topping the Zacks’ consensus estimate of ($0.85) by $0.27.
+Nevro had a negative net margin of 25.94% and a negative return on equity of 46.35%.
+The firm had revenue of $100.16 million for the quarter, compared to analyst estimates of $92.27 million.
+During the same period in the previous year, the firm posted ($0.37) EPS.
+The company’s revenue for the quarter was up 4.7% compared to the same quarter last year.
+As a group, analysts expect that Nevro Corp will post -3.66 earnings per share for the current fiscal year.

 Nevro Company Profile (NYSE:NVRO)